Cart»

 DOZEN

-Vibrant purple hues with deep ruby core.
+Vibrant purple hues, deep ruby core.
 Nose has masses of black fruits, red currant and spice in support of hints of espresso and dried spice notes.
 On the palate, the wine is soft yet maintains expressions of cassis, anise and earth.
-Savoury and rich, balanced and restrained.
+Savoury and rich, balanced and restrained, a generously proportioned Shiraz endowed with good fruit and supported by the smoothest tannins.

 Heartland Wines was created by a small group of leading South Australian wine identities who are all good friends and share a passion for making great wine